Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

   The changes have been saved.
 The *Edit attribute set* view is closed.

 ### Remove an attribute from the set

 Remove an attribute from an attribute set to limit the specifications.
 Inherited attributes or mapped attributes cannot be removed from an attributes set.

 #### Prerequisites

 - An attribute set has been created, see [Create an attribute set](#create-an-attribute-set).
 - At least one additional attribute has been added to the attribute set, see [Add an attribute to the set](#add-an-attribute-to-the-set).

-> [Info] By default, the *PIM Basic Set* attribute set has been predefined in the *Core1 Platform*.

 #### Procedure

 *DataHub > Settings > Tab ATTRIBUTE SETS*

 ![Attributes](../../Assets/Screenshots/DataHub/Settings/AttributeSets/AttributeSets.png "[Attributes]")